25 Business Continuity Statistics You Need to Know

 Business Continuity Statistics

-Today’s business continuity statistics reveal that small and mid-sized businesses (SMBs) have gotten better at embracing business continuity planning in recent years.
-Events like the COVID-19 pandemic and the ever-increasing reliance on business data have encouraged organizations to implement stronger technologies and protocols that limit interruptions from unexpected disasters.
+Today’s business continuity statistics reveal that small and mid-sized businesses (SMBs) are increasingly taking their business continuity planning more seriously, implementing stronger technologies and protocols that limit interruptions from unexpected disasters.

-This breakdown of the most telling disaster recovery and business continuity plan statistics proves why preparing for a crisis is so vital for every organization.
+Below, we highlight the most telling disaster recovery and business continuity plan statistics to illustrate why preparing for a crisis is so vital for every organization.

 1. The cost of continuity breaks ranges from $137 to $16,000 per minute